social-media-ethics-automation/book/book_contents/_build/html/_sources/ch18_public_shaming/05_design_retract.md

 - How would that retracted tweet look when it is part of a retweet or quote tweet?
 - Would there be any notifications sent when a tweet is retracted?
 - Outline 3 different examples of how and when a user might retract a tweet
-  - E.g., misinformation, regret bad idea, regret mean tone, etc.
+  - E.g., misinformation, regret a bad idea, regret mean tone, etc.